For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Rather annoyingly, opticians have no obligation to measure your pupillary distance, and many will only do so if you're buying glasses from them.
 If yours refuses, you'll have to measure your PD yourself at home, and there are a couple of ways to do this.

-It's also possible to measure your PD using a ruler, although you may find a specialised tool like this gives a more accurate measurement.
-Either way, you'll likely need a second person to help you record your PD – and whether you're using an online tool or a ruler, make sure to take multiple readings to ensure you've got a reliable figure.
+It's also possible to measure your PD using a ruler, but you may find a specialised tool gives a more accurate measurement.
+Either way, you'll likely need a second person to help you record your PD.

-Finally, some websites will even offer to measure your pupillary distance using an existing pair of your glasses.
+Some websites might offer to measure your pupillary distance using an existing pair of your glasses.
 However, you will need to send your specs to them in the post, which means you'll also need a second pair to wear while they're gone.

 3. Try glasses on in person